Statement by the Managing Director of CDE group of companies

 - Anti-money laundering, bribery and financial crime.

-It should be specifically noted that the CDE group of companies pays all staff in line with UK living wage standards and national minimum wage standards also to any relevant countries wage standards for our overseas employees.
+It should be specifically noted that CDE pays all staff in line with UK living wage standards and national minimum wage standards also to any relevant countries wage standards for our overseas employees.

 This is the first articulation of a formal Anti-Slavery Policy Statement for CDE.
 In future we will seek to ensure when entering into material contracts that all those in our supply chain and contractors comply with our stated Anti-Slavery Policy in particular when seeking tenders for service or when auditing our suppliers.